Should you get a payday loan? Nope. Here's why.

 Wonga's employees pictured in their adverts, probably still working till this age because they took out a payday loan when they were 20 and it spiralled out of control.

 Payday loans are not permanent solution to your money problems.
-Most the adverts (a lot of which break advertising rules) tell you that you'll receive money that day, and explain why you shouldn't be worried about their worryingly high rate of APR.
+Most the adverts (a lot of which break advertising rules, for example Smart Pig who got in trouble with the Advertising standards agency for handing out flyers on university campuses) tell you that you'll receive money that day, and explain why you shouldn't be worried about their worryingly high rate of APR.
 But you should worry.
 They aren't even a temporary fix.

 Fixing money problems with a payday loan is like plugging a hole in a dam with lit stick of dynamite.
 Temporarily you'll stop some of the water coming through, but some time very shortly you've massively increased your problems.